A guide for Bridport residents: draft for consultation

 - Know who your neighbours are, get contact details, be aware who has mobility or other conditions and might need support.

 - If you could give any voluntary help in an emergency, put yourself on a volunteer list: we know this was vital during the pandemic.
-Do a web search or look on the Bridport Community Support Facebook group.
+See the Volunteering section of the Bridport Climate Response website: www.bridportclimateresponse.net/volunteering.

 - Give a bit of time or a donation to support local initiatives on affordable food access, such as: